rtlabs-com/p-net/doc/creating_gsdml_files.rst

 interface) define for example if they use radio or 100 Mbit/s copper cables.

 The subslot number for the first interface is 0x8000, and next interface (if any) has subslot number 0x8100.
-Note that p-net only supports one interface.
+Note that P-Net only supports one interface.
 The first port of the first interface has subslot 0x8001, and next port of that interface has subslot number 0x8002.